 The tall flanker began the 2016-17 season with 132 appearances already under his belt.

-The former Glamorgan cricketer was recalled to the Wales squad for the summer tour to New Zealand and Samoa earlier this year three years after his last appearance, on the summer tour of 2014 against South Africa.
+The former Glamorgan cricketer was recalled to the Wales squad for the summer tour to New Zealand and Samoa earlier three years after his last appearance, on the summer tour of 2014 against South Africa.

 The flanker featured in three of the four Autumn Series fixtures starting against Australia, New Zealand and South Africa.